mrcity/mlworkshop/google-apis/cloud-vision/README.md

 * Click on the bucket to go inside it.
 * Download some images containing human faces.
 * Click "Upload Files" and select the images you just downloaded.
+* When the upload is complete, select the corresponding checkbox in the "Share publicly" column.
+This will check the box and write "Public link" in that column, signifying permission to use the image in your app.
 * Modify the dist/googly-eyes-helpers/googly-eyes-helpers.html file to replace "name-of-your-bucket" with your own bucket name, and "a-file-with-faces.jpg" with the name of one of your images.